iotaledger/outdated-mam.client.js/Overview.md

 The organization of the output message before encryption is

 ![Signature - Sibling Hashes - Null Hash - Next Merkle Root - Message](https://iotaledger.github.io/mam.client.js/doc/mam-layout.svg)

+Included in the tag of the transactions of the MAM is the index of the key used to allow for correct verification of the merkle root.

 ### Encryption
 Messages published with MAM are encrypted by one-time symmetric key encryption as described by: